- UChicago Medicine AdventHealth

 You know your body better than anyone and will be able to tell what pain is common for you and what pain is abnormal.
 When your everyday aches and pains become more intense, it’s time to see a spine specialist.

-If you experience any of the above-mentioned symptoms, know that compassionate spine care is here for you, close to home, at our two convenient office locations in Hinsdale and Woodridge.
-Dr. Amin and our multidisciplinary team, including a dedicated spine nurse navigator, can diagnose and treat a variety of spinal conditions, and help you get you back on your feet in no time.
+If you experience any of the symptoms above, know that compassionate spine care is here for you, close to home, at our convenient office locations in Bolingbrook, Woodridge, Hinsdale and Carol Stream.
+We also offer a Second Opinion Clinic to ensure you receive the best care tailored to your unique needs.
+Dr. Amin and our multidisciplinary team, including a dedicated spine nurse navigator, can diagnose and treat a variety of spinal conditions, and help you get back on your feet in no time.
+Call 630-856-8640 today.